rrocharoberto/fields-data/README.md

 # Accessing the services

+Before access the services, you should check the [Field API documentation](http://localhost:8080/field-backend/swagger-ui.html) to see more details of the API.

 The following GET requests can be made using a web browser or a `curl` command:

 - `http://localhost:8080/fields`